inab/oeb_general_docs/index.rst

 OpenEBench, the ELIXIR platform for benchmarking, aims to address the main benchmarking challenges for life-sciences tools and workflows.
 It is based in three pillars:

-* Promotion of community-agreed **scientific benchmarking** protocols for assessing the scientific performance of bioinformatics methods in a qualitative and reproducible manner.
+* Support of community-agreed **SCIENTIFIC BENCHMARKING** protocols for assessing the scientific performance of bioinformatics methods in a qualitative and reproducible manner.
-* Systematic **technical monitoring** of bioinformatics tools for assessing software quality metrics in an aggregated and comprehensive manner, as well as at individual tool-level.
+* Systematic **TECHNICAL MONITORING** ics tools for assessing software quality metrics in an aggregated and comprehensive manner, as well as at individual tool-level.
-* Performance benchmarking regarding the usability and efficiency of the technical deployment of bioinformatics tools, servers and/or workflows.
+* Support of **TECHNICAL BENCHMARKING** for assessing the technical efficiency of deployed bioinformatics tools, servers and/or workflows.

 .. hlist::
    :columns: 3